Pitt-RAS/Pitt-RAS.github.io/_pages/projects/2020-auto-indy.md

     <div class="row2">
         <p class="about__description col-xs-12 col-md-6">
  The goal of <a href="https://www.indyautonomouschallenge.com">Indy Autonomus Challenge</a> is to implement a software stack capable of operating a Formula One style car in a head to head competition against teams all over the world in a setting similar to the Indy 500.
-The final race is scheduled for October 23, 2021 at the Indiapolis Motor Speedway, however preceding that there are multiple qualifing rounds including the writing of a white paper, a demonstartion of basic operation, and competing in a simulated race.
+The final race is scheduled for October 23, 2021 at the Indianapolis Motor Speedway, however preceding that there are multiple qualifing rounds including the writing of a white paper, a demonstartion of basic operation, and competing in a simulated race.
         <div class="col-xs-12 col-md-6">
            <a href="https://indyautonomouschallenge.com/timeline"> <img class="about__group-image" src="/assets/images/projects/2020/indy-timeline.jpg"></a>
         </div>

-    <br><br>

     <a href="https://static1.squarespace.com/static/5da73021d0636f4ec706fa0a/t/5e604e57e4fc8938f7a8ed33/1583369815480/University+of+Pittsburgh+White+Paper.pdf">Read Our Whitepaper!</a>